xXShaneXx/C-/StlLibrary.md

 numbers.emplace(6);      // Insert element
 numbers.find(3);         // Find element

-Use when: You need ordered unique elements (set) or ordered elements with duplicates (multiset)s std::map and std::multimap
+Use when: You need ordered unique elements (set) or ordered elements with duplicates (multiset) std::map and std::multimap
 #include <map>